 Who does what?

-The senior members of the College have a bewildering array of job titles.
+Senior Members of the College have a bewildering array of job titles.
 You might reasonably ask, What do they all mean, and how does it all work?

 The Governing Body of the College consists of the Master, who, as Head of the College chairs the Governing Body, and about 40 Official and Professorial Fellows.
-Most of these Governing Body Fellows are active academics.
-Many hold positions in the University's faculties and departments as well as in the College, and divide their time between university teaching, college teaching, and research.
+Most of the Governing Body Fellows are active academics.
+Many hold positions in the University's faculties and departments as well as in the College, and divide their time between university teaching, College teaching, and research.
 A few of the Official Fellows, such as the Bursar, the Development Director, or the Chaplain, have full-time roles at Magdalene, helping ensure that the College runs smoothly and the community functions well.

-The Governing Body as a whole meets about three times a term and is responsible for all aspects of College governance, finance, and policy.
+The Governing Body as a whole meets three times a term and is responsible for all aspects of College governance, finance, and policy.
 Much of its day-to-day work is carried out by sub-committees, or delegated to specific College Officers, the majority of whom are themselves members of the Governing Body.
 As the College is a Registered Charity, the Governing Body Fellows also hold legal responsibility as de facto Charity Trustees.

-Teaching Bye-Fellows are holders of short-term appointments of up to two years, and are appointed to fill particular teaching needs.
+Teaching Bye-Fellows are holders of short-term appointments of up to two years, and are appointed to fill particular teaching positions.
 Fellow-Commoners may similarly offer teaching provision, usually on a longer-term basis; others in this category contribute particular professional expertise, for example as the College Advocate (legal advisor), the College Accountant, or the Director of College Music.

-There are then a number of College Lecturers who are not Fellows, but have some of the same privileges.
-Many of these will be Fellows of other colleges (it is only possible to be a Fellow of one college), who contribute to the teaching of their subject at Magdalene as well as in their own college.
+There are a number of College Lecturers who are not Fellows.
+Many of these are Fellows at other Cambridge Colleges (it is only possible to be a Fellow of one College), who contribute to the teaching at both Magdalene and their own College.